ssjiyobindas/AI-Chatbot-using-Keras-Sequential-Model/README.md

 ### Exploratory Data Analysis

-Following preprocessing, the data is then explored to identify and vidualise features.
-Beginning with initialising the EDA object:
+Following preprocessing, the data is then explored to identify and visualise features.
+Beginning with initializing the EDA object:

 ```
 python engine.py --eda